jellyfin/jellyfin.org/docs/general/installation/community.md

 The Jellyfin Server package is available on [Flathub](https://flathub.org/apps/org.jellyfin.JellyfinServer).

 This package is provided for convenience only, and may be deprecated at any time.
 It is not recommended as [Flatpak themselves don't recommend the use of Flatpak for server applications](https://flatpak.org/faq/#Can_Flatpak_be_used_on_servers_too_).
 Please use [container images](/docs/general/installation/container) instead.

+## FreeBSD

+A [Third-party Jellyfin build for FreeBSD](https://github.com/Thefrank/jellyfin-server-freebsd) is available.
+This is not supported by Jellyfin.
+Please report any issues to them.
+Issues reported to Jellyfin about this package will be closed without further investigation.